EimearCunningham/dulwich-interiors/README.md

 - Blog app based on this tutorial: https://djangocentral.com/building-a-blog-application-with-django/
 - Code for main page carousel from Bootstrap example: https://getbootstrap.com/docs/5.0/examples/carousel/
 ## Acknowledgements
+- I would like to thank the tutors at Code Institute for their help throughout the course, and my mentor Chris Quinn for his support with my final two projects.
+- I would also like to thank the Code Institute slack community for their support.

 **This site is for educational purposes only**